jpetitto/GistList/README.md

 Looking at `ListViewAdapter` class, there is a wellknown pattern that has not been used.
 Change the adapter to use the pattern.

-*HINT*: Lint detects the missing pattern and warns us to use it.

 ### Task 2 (Estimated time 10 min)
 *warning*: don't forget to commit your finished work for task 1 with commit title "Task 1" before starting this task.